Set-up#

 You can then get the data just as you would for a single object.

 The ATLAS API gives you back everything (or nearly).
-You can check out the json`schema`_ if you want to navigate the key structure and what they mean.
+You can check out the json `schema`_ if you want to navigate the key structure and what they mean.
 If anything is not clear please add an issue to the GH.
 Here is a couple of handy recipes…

 The first crossmatch (if any) is a merged entry which cherry picks the best information from all catalogues (so if a galaxy has info in 3 catalogues it will be cross matched 3 times and the info from these catalogues will appear as separate entries in our list of dictionaries - the first entry in the list will be the combination of all the best info in those 3 entries) The following entries are the individual crossmatches.

-summary_crossmatch = client.response[0]['sherlock_crossmatches'][0]
+summary_crossmatch = client.response_data[0]['sherlock_crossmatches'][0]

 You can check the crossmatches using: